Set Current Location

 The Münchner Stadtmuseum (Munich City Museum) shows exhibits pertaining to the city's history as well as special exhibitions, such as the history of international civilization and culture.
 The multifaceted permanent exhibition "Typically Munich!" covers three floors and shows the city's culture from the Middle Ages to the present day.
 A central theme in the museum is Munich's evolution from a municipality, historically dominated by the royal court towards a newly independent and self-assured city.
 A museum highlight is the famous Morris Dancers designed by Erasmus Grasser.

-Set along the Isar River, this impressive museum has been inspiring science and technology enthusiasts since over a decade.
+Set along the Isar River, this impressive museum has been inspiring science and technology enthusiasts for a very long time.
 It is known as one of the largest museums of its kind in the world.
-Since its foundation in 1903, the exhibition area of the Deutsches Museum has gradually expanded to 55000 square meters (592015.36 square feet).
-This museum is unique, concentrating on the history and development of technology and natural science.
-Numerous objects and interactive models, such as a planetarium and coal mine, are used to demonstrate mankind's progress over the centuries.
+Since its foundation in 1903, the exhibition area of the Deutsches Museum has been gradually expanding, and will probably continue its expansion in the future.
+This museum is unique, concentrating on the history and development of technology and natural science with spellbinding exhibitions on Pharmaceutics, Astronomy, Microelectronics and a whole lot more.
+Numerous objects and interactive models, such as a planetarium and coal mine, are used to demonstrate mankind's progress over the centuries, which are especially popular with children.

-Opened in 1826 by Ludwig I, the Alte Pinakothek (Old Picture Gallery) represents Emperor's achievements as a collector.
+Opened in 1826 by Ludwig I, the Alte Pinakothek (Old Picture Gallery) represents Emperor's achievements as an avid art collector.
 In fact, Ludwig continued the work of his ancestors, as some of the pieces exhibited here were first acquired by Duke Wilhelm V of Bavaria in the 16th Century.
 Entering the museum for the first time, visitors are confronted with a truly regal collection; over 800 incredible paintings documenting the history of European art from the 14th to the 18th Centuries await perusal.
 The collection of old German masters and the gorgeous Rubens gallery are particularly outstanding.
+It is highly recommended to try out the audio guide or a tour to truly grasp the artistic and historical importance of this gallery.

 The BMW Museum is more than just a company museum.
 Located next to the enormous BMW Tower (built in 1970-73) which dominates Munich's northern skyline with its characteristic four-cylinder shape, this museum takes visitors on a fascinating journey through the different eras of motorized transport.
 Opened in 1966, the museum also serves to illustrate the unrivaled success story of the BMW company.
 The permanent exhibition Zeithorizont has been on display since 1991.
 BMW lovers, come indulge!